Prishu-04/DSA-practise/README.md

 <br>
 DAY 1 : 3 questions of Array
 <br>
-1. TWO SUM from Leetcode.
-2. Second largest from GFG.
+1. Leetcode :
+   i.
+Two SUM.
+   ii.
+Longest prefix.
+2. GFG :
+   i.
+Second Largest element of an array.
-3. Reverse array from Hackerank
+3. Hackerank :
+   i.
+Reverse of an Array
+4. Codechef :
+   i.
+Search of elemnt in an array.